A few weeks back, I showed you some figures reflecting how brokers performed well during the second quarter.

 Don’t stress yourself out just yet.
 Remember that we have entered the summer months which, as we have seen in the past few years, is when trading activity is typically lower.
 This could be nothing more than just a seasonal trend.

 Some analysts also cited the drop in trading activity among yen pairs as a reason for the lower figures.
-After all, the yen had such an action-packed six months in the beginning of the year, which sparked a lot of interest among investors.
+After all, the yen had such an action-packed six months at the beginning of the year, which sparked a lot of interest among investors.
 However, we didn’t see any of that in July.

 But don’t worry!
 Looking ahead, with the focus now shifting to the U.S. as the Fed plans to start tapering asset purchases, volatility could soon pick up and entice investors to jump back in the forex market again.